it-at-m/mucgpt/docs/FEATURES.md

 The flexibility of the Own Assistants feature empowers users to leverage the full potential of MUCGPT, making it a versatile tool for a wide range of applications.

+MUCGPT also supports the creation of static, read-only Community Assistants that are available to all users.
+These assistants can be defined in the `.env` file, allowing administrators to set up predefined assistants that cater to common needs or provide standardized responses.
+This feature ensures that all users have access to consistent and reliable assistants without the ability to modify them, maintaining uniformity and control over the provided information.
+These Assistants can have predefined examples and quick prompts to show the user how to use this assistant.

+By leveraging Community Assistants, organizations can ensure that their users have access to essential tools and information tailored to their specific requirements, enhancing the overall user experience and productivity.

 ## General Features
 Generated text in various formats is displayed correctly.
 The formats currently supported are
 - Markdown